-- a) having regard to national policies and advice contained in guidance issued by the Secretary of State, it is appropriate to make the order, - b) having special regard to the desirability of preserving any listed building or its setting or any features of special architectural or historic interest that it possesses, it is appropriate to make the order, - c) having special regard to the desirability of preserving or enhancing the character or appearance of any conservation area, it is appropriate to make the order, - d) the making of the order contributes to the achievement of sustainable development, - e) the making of the order is in general conformity with the strategic policies contained in the development plan for the area of the authority (or any part of that area), - f) the making of the order does not breach, and is otherwise compatible with, EU obligations, and - g) prescribed conditions are met in relation to the order and prescribed matters have been complied with in connection with the proposal for the order.

-If the examiner decides that the Barton Neighbourhood Development Plan is compliant then it will be subject to a local referendum.
-The referendum will give all registered voters in the Parish the opportunity to vote and decide if the Barton NDP should in future be used to help determine planning applications.
+- a) having regard to national policies and advice contained in guidance issued by the Secretary of State it is appropriate to make the neighbourhood plan; - b) having special regard to the desirability of preserving any listed building or its setting or any features of special architectural or historic interest that it possesses, it is appropriate to make the order; - c) having special regard to the desirability of preserving or enhancing the character or appearance of any conservation area, it is appropriate to make the order; - d) the making of the neighbourhood plan contributes to the achievement of sustainable development; - e) The making of the neighbourhood plan is in general conformity with the strategic policies contained in the development plan for the area of the authority; - f) the making of the neighbourhood plan does not breach, and is otherwise compatible with, EU obligations; and - g) prescribed conditions are met in relation to the neighbourhood plan and prescribed matters have been complied with in connection with the proposal for the plan. - 3.6 If the examiner decides that the BNP is compliant then it will be subject to a local referendum.
+The referendum will give all registered voters in the Parish the opportunity to vote and decide if the BNP should in future be used to help determine planning applications.
 The final decision, therefore, rests with the people of Barton and will be by a straightforward majority of those voting in the referendum.